MarianneUK/EliBreMusic/README.md

 - A mailing list sign–up – a mailing list sign-up form on the main page of the website so readers can’t miss it.
 Email is the most direct and effective way to contact fans, so it should be made easy and appealing to join the mailing list.
 - A music and merch store – selling merchandise directly from the website will make the artist look professional and serious about their music career.
 The artist can keep a higher cut of the royalties this way, too.
-- Responsive design for all devices.
+- Fully responsive design for all devices (i.e. not just for desktop and mobile)

 <a name="technologies-used"></a>
 ## 3. Technologies Used